MinhMXC/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG_ID]…​` can be used as ` ` (i.e. 0 times), `t/1`, `t/1 t/3` etc.

+* For all parameters, the slash character `/` is not allowed. \
+  e.g. `edit 1 n/Batman S/O Superman` is not allowed, as there is a slash character in the name.
+For Indian names, an alternative solution is to type `S/O` as `S.O.`.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.